SAKryukov/microtonal-fabric/article/src/article.md

 * Improved detection of incompatible browsers.

 #### 4.0.0
-* Touch screen support
+* Touch screen support.
-* Key press dynamic support
+* Key press dynamic support.

 #### 4.1.0
 * Keyboard layout is generated dynamically rather then imported from vector graphics image; it helped to make keyboard layout variable.
+* Markup of the hardware keyboard on a on-screen keyboard (shown in green) is automatically calculated based on on-screen keyboard.
+* Several minor improvements.

 ## Acknowledgments